imsahil007/Simpletron-High-Level-Compiler/README.md

 -	It has memory of size 100 words (can be extended) each word can be referenced by their location 00, 01, 02, ...., 99
 -	Word is a signed four digit decimal number such as +3364, -1293, +0007, -0001
-- SML instructions occupies one word of Simpletron's Memory SML instructions will always be positive.
+- SML instructions occupies one word of Simpletron's Memory
+    > SML instructions will always be positive.
-    SML data can be positive or negative.
+    > SML data can be positive or negative.
-    The first two digits of the SML instruction are the operation code.
+    > The first two digits of the SML instruction are the operation code.
-    The last two digits of the SML instruction are the operand (i.e memory location of the operand)
+    > The last two digits of the SML instruction are the operand (i.e memory location of the operand)
-- Opcodes used:
+- Opcodes used:&nbsp;
-     READ      : 10
+    > READ      : 10&nbsp;
-     WRITE     : 11
+    > WRITE     : 11&nbsp;
-     LOAD      : 20
+    > LOAD      : 20&nbsp;
-     STORE     : 21
+    > STORE     : 21&nbsp;
-     ADD       : 10
+    > ADD       : 10&nbsp;
-     SUBTRACT  : 31
+    > SUBTRACT  : 31&nbsp;
-     DIVIDE    : 32
+    > DIVIDE    : 32&nbsp;
-     MULTIPLY  : 33
+    > MULTIPLY  : 33&nbsp;
-     BRANCH    : 40
+    > BRANCH    : 40&nbsp;
-     BRANCHNEG : 41
+    > BRANCHNEG : 41&nbsp;
-     BRANCHZERO: 42
+    > BRANCHZERO: 42&nbsp;
-     HALT      : 43
+    > HALT      : 43&nbsp;

 ## Assumptions:
-- All constants used in program are positive
+- All constants used in program are positive&nbsp;
-  > We can still use negative constansts by writing 0 - $constantvalue in place of -$constant
+  > We can still use negative constansts by writing 0 - $constantvalue in place of -$constant&nbsp;

 ### Support: